castelao/GSW-rs/README.md

 For example, to compile it compatible with the official Matlab library: cargo build --features compat

+## Repository structure

+For anyone learning Rust, this repository might be overwhelming.
+We are doing many things here, hence more files and directories that would be strictly necessary.

+- The `Cargo.toml` and `src` are the fundamental Rust components.
+The first one contains some metadata describing the crate, while the second one groups the source code.
+This is the core of the crate.
+  - Note that in `src` we group the modules following the TEOS-10 library card.
+We also isolate the constants, while avoiding repetition.
+  - The `src/lib.rs` is the starting point of the library.
+  - We split the tests so that those are close to the target functions.
+Usually all the unit tests would go together somewhere, but here, each function has so many tests that it would be an extra work to debug and maintain.
+Also, we add refrence cases described in the scientific literature.
+- Validation tests are grouped outside the `src`, in the `tests`, which uses the reference `data`.
+- `convert_refdata` is an auxiliary crate.
+We don't intend to publish that one since it is only used to support GSW-rs.
+The GSW-Matlab provides a reference dataset, which we can use to validate our library.
+Since our goal is to also work with microcontrollers, we have to format that dataset in such a way that it can be used in microcontrollers, thus validated.
+There you'll find its own `Cargo.toml` and `src`.
+We use portcard to encdoe it.
+- We use FFI to expose our library, so it can be used outside as if it was a C-library.
+For instance, to test it, we link the official GSW-Python with our Rust library (GSW-rs) instead of the traditional GSW-C, and run the Python tests.
+Take a look on `.github/workflows/gsw-python.yml` to see how we link GSW-Python with GSW-rs.

 ## License

 Licensed under the 3-Clause BSD License ([BSD-3-Clause](LICENSE))